parkermac/LO/notes/post_users.md

 In all cases the output files are copied to the APL server [https://liveocean.apl.uw.edu/output/](https://liveocean.apl.uw.edu/output/) every morning starting around 6 AM Pacific time (if all goes according to plan) where they are publicly available.
 Each day's files are in a folder with a name like f2022.01.11.

 The lineup of extraction jobs can be found in `LO/driver/driver_post1.py`.
-Currently it is:
+For example:
 ```
 job_list = ['nest_wgh', 'surface1', 'layers1', 'ubc1', 'sequim1', 'critfc1',
     'daymovie0', 'drifters0', 'archive0']